foselab/SimulationDrivenFMEA_Bikes/README.md

 <img src="figures/Fault_Table.png" width="550" />

 From this table, the user must select the position of the model where the fault has to be applied.

-Note: Only one position can be selected at a time.
+Note: It is possible to select more than one position at a time, but for any position it is possible to activate just one fault.
 The fault properties can be edited through the Property Inspector; It is also possible to apply a different fault to the same position.
 Once the simulation is started, it will run using the currently selected faults.